architkakkar/Rock-Paper-Scissors/README.md

 # Description
-A simple Rock-Paper-Scissors game made using HTML, CSS and Vanilla JS.
-Fully Responsive for all screen sizes.
+Rock-Paper-Scissors is a simple, fun to play web game made using HTML, CSS and Vanilla JS.
+It is fully responsive for all screen sizes.

 # Live Demo
 |  #  | Project                                                                      | Live Demo                                                              |